OREN: Octree Residual Network for Real-Time Euclidean Signed Distance Mapping

 \subsection{Volumetric SDF Reconstruction}

-Volumetric methods like Voxblox \cite{oleynikova_voxblox_2017} achieve real-time SDF reconstruction.
-A regular grid with voxel hashing is used to efficiently look up voxels for updates and queries.
-Voxblox \cite{oleynikova_voxblox_2017} builds a TSDF layer by projective distance (from voxel center to observed surface point, then updates an SDF layer by breadth-first search (BFS) and the BFS path length.
-Both the projective distance and the BFS path length introduce inaccuracies in the SDF reconstruction.
+Volumetric methods \cite{oleynikova_voxblox_2017,pan_voxfield_2022} achieve real-time truncated SDF (TSDF) reconstruction using voxel hashing for efficient updates and queries.
+Voxblox \cite{oleynikova_voxblox_2017} builds a TSDF layer by projective distance (from voxel center to observed surface point) and updates values via breadth-first search (BFS).
+Both the projective distance and the BFS path length introduce inaccuracies in SDF estimates.
 Subsequent works \cite{han_fiesta_2019,pan_voxfield_2022} reduce these errors by using non-projective distance and replacing BFS path length with the distance to the nearest oriented surface point.
 Gradient-SDF \cite{sommersang2022} shows that estimating TSDF together with its gradient improves accuracy and can be used for SDF-based camera tracking and bundle adjustment.
-However, these methods rely on a discrete SDF representation, which is non-differentiable and limits the accuracy to the grid resolution.
-It is also difficult to scale up the dense grid to large scenes with high fidelity.
+However, these methods rely on discrete SDF representations, which are non-differentiable and have accuracy limited to the grid resolution.
 In contrast, our method enables real-time learning of continuous and differentiable SDF.
 We first estimate SDF with explicit discrete priors stored in an octree, and then use implicit neural features to predict residuals and correct the prior, which forms a compact differentiable representation of continuous SDF.